Level 2: Sprint 4

 Part 2: Briefing Delivery

-Once the scenario is drafted, the person handling Communications will return to the main session, where they will be assigned to an alternate breakout room to deliver a briefing.
+Once the scenario is drafted, the LNO will return to the main session, where they will be assigned to an alternate breakout room to deliver a briefing.

-Each group is then briefed, and any qualifying questions about the scenario are answered, by the person that has joined their group.
-Once that task is complete, the person delivering the briefing returns to the main room and is returned back to their original group by the instructor.
+Each group is then briefed, and any qualifying questions about the scenario are answered by the LNO that has joined their group.
+Once that task is complete, the LNO returns to the main room and is sent back to their original group by the instructor.

 Part 3: Resolution Planning

-The Incident Leader then drives a discussion about resolving the scenario.
+The Incident Commander drives a discussion to resolve the scenario.
 The group must develop a primary resolution plan and a contingency resolution plan (Plan B).
-The person responsible for Tactical Documentation should capture key events and decisions using the same methods as earlier in the exercise.
-The person responsible for Communications should be preparing to deliver a briefing to UC or upon return to the main group.
+The Scribe should capture key events and decisions using the same methods as earlier in the exercise.
+The LNO should be preparing to deliver a briefing to UC or upon return to the main group.

 ● Identify SEV or P level for the incident.